microflows/mfNode-ts/readme.md

 `yarn build`

-It will pack all your code to one file to `build/index.js`.
+It will compile all your code to one file to `build/index.js`.
 So we can upload it as a service plugin!🥳

 ### publish